 Visix won a bid from the Great Lakes Acquisition Center to supply AxisTV digital signage software to the Oscar G. Johnson VA Medical Center in Iron Mountain, MI, as part of the U.S. Department of Veteran Affairs initiative to transform the VA into a streamlined, 21st century organization.
 “Monitors display content ranging from new and improved services and benefits to information about clinics and activities for veterans,” says Brad Nelson, Public Affairs Officer.
 “We needed to communicate patient education opportunities, and to promote disease prevention and health promotion.”

-Nelson has 11 monitors up in waiting areas, in the canteen and near the director’s outer office pushing digital signage content of all kinds.
 Andrea Nichols, Health Systems Specialist, Nursing, adds, “We also have a screen right in the main entrance, and it gives a good impression for patients when they enter the center.”
-Having been named a top performing hospital in the VA system in the annual Joint Commission report for the second year in a row, Nelson and Nichols understand the need to present a professional face to their audience.
+Having been named a top performing hospital in the VA system in the annual Joint Commission report two years in a row, Nelson and Nichols understand the need to present a professional face to their audience.

-Most of the content is created in AxisTV by importing a background image and then putting text over that, or by saving PowerPoint or Publisher files as jpegs, importing them into messages, scheduling the content into a playlist, and publishing.
+Most of the content is created in AxisTV by importing images or PowerPoint, scheduling the content into a playlist, and publishing.
 “It’s just not hard to use,” says Nelson.
 “And the comments we’ve received have all been positive.
 We’ve seen increased participation in clinics and activities, and clinical and administrative staff routinely request information be put on the digital signage system, and have commented that the messages have had had the intended effect, i.e., more use of automated pharmacy orders, increased calls for clinics, and so on.”

 AxisTV is also flexible and easily scalable for future growth.
 “The nice thing is that, if we grow and gain additional waiting rooms, we can expand this system with no problems,” says Nichols.
 “It makes no sense at all to use a different system.”